 Plantar warts are a common foot condition that affects kids and adults.
 If you have a plantar wart that bleeds or is painful, you can find help at Los Angeles Institute of Foot and Ankle Surgery.
 The skilled podiatrists offer comprehensive care plans for plantar warts, even those that are difficult to treat.
 They use medications, laser therapy, and other strategies to destroy painful warts and lower your risk of getting new ones.
-Call the office in Santa Clarita, Burbank, or Northridge, California, to schedule a plantar wart evaluation or book an appointment online today!
+Call the office in Santa Clarita, Burbank, or Northridge, California, to schedule a plantar wart evaluation or book an appointment online today!request an appointment

 Plantar warts are tissue growths that develop on the soles of your feet due to infections of the human papillomavirus (HPV).
 The virus can spread from person to person or by touching infected surfaces.

 You get the virus by walking barefoot in locker rooms, pools, or other public places.
 HPV enters through small cuts or cracks in the bottom of your feet.

 Plantar warts tend to be hard and flat with a rough surface and well-defined boundaries.
 The warts can vary in color but usually are gray or brown.
 In the center of a plantar wart, you may notice black pinpoints, which are tiny blood vessels that nourish the wart.